 Capital gains taxes are paid on any income you receive from an investment or sale of goods or items.
 After you’ve received the property from the trust, you should get the Fair Market Value (FMV) of the property for probate services.

-Additionally, you should also keep in mind that if you do decide to keep the property as a secondary home, or vacation house, you will still be subject to property taxes and maintenance costs.
+Additionally, you should also keep in mind that if you do decide to keep the property as a secondary home or vacation house, you will still be subject to property taxes and maintenance costs.

-For tax purposes and for the reasons of tax liability, the estate trustee will be subject to various tax implications, and estate tax, and should be aware that they will need to pay capital gains tax.
+For tax purposes and for the reasons of tax liability, the estate trustee will be subject to various tax implications and estate tax, and should be aware that they will need to pay capital gains tax.

 For example, if your deceased grandparents left you a house that they purchased for CAD 100,000, and after the appraisal, the property value is now CAD 350,000, you will need to pay capital gains taxes on the CAD 250,000 increase in capital if you wish to sell it.

-Unless you’re not able to pay the capital gains tax on the CAD 250,000, or do not have the money to pay for it, the taxes will then be deducted from the entire estate or trust.
-There’s also the route where the inherited property can be used as a family home or principal residence, which allows the trustee to only owe 50% capital gain tax.
+Unless you’re not able to pay the capital gains tax on the CAD 250,000 or do not have the money to pay for it, the taxes will then be deducted from the entire estate or trust.
+There’s also the route where the inherited property can be used as a family home or principal residence, which allows the trustee only to owe 50% capital gain tax.

 Should you agree to sell the house in the near future, you will still be subject to 50% capital gain taxes on the sale of the FMV.